Your Countryside Escape in the South of France

 Stunning views from our rooftop terrace overlooking sunflower fields and vineyards with the Pyrenees mountains in the backdrop.

 Picnic outside amidst rose bushes, fig & pear trees and a plethora of herbs and seasonal vegetables.

 Ample outside space or chill-out zone to take a post-lunch nap or cozy up with a book and a cup of tea between yoga classes.

 Built in the ‘cave’, the kitchen is mostly underground, so is cool in the summer, and warmer than outside in the winter.
-Guests have their own fridge, and you are welcome to make tea and coffee throughout the day.
+We have our own fabulous chef, and specialist equipment to make our vegan food the best.
 If we are not providing your meals, you may use the kitchen for (strictly) vegetarian food preparation.

 THE SALON & DINING ROOM

 Also in the cave, with an archway separating the two, the salon and dining room are available to guests.
 The salon has fitted colourful banquettes, with easy access to electricity outlets and wifi.
 This is an ideal place to use your laptops.
 There is also a projector and screen.
 The dining room has a large dining room table, although meals are generally eaten outside, as is the French custom.
 There is a guest fridge (strictly vegetarian, vegan if you can) for your convenience .
 Herbal teas and spring water are available throughout the day.

 We have accommodation for up to 15 people in 3 beautifully decorated rooms.

 Each guest will be provided with soap, clean towels & sheets, a bedside drawer and lamp as well as shared space to unpack your clothes during their stay.
 Each room has it’s own shared bathrooms that are elegantly decorated and include private shower cubicles.